ninjamuffin99/RITZ/README.md

 * Made the downward pit harder and give more cheese
 * Made the TopLeft's final downward fall harder but hopefully more clear

+## Minimap
+* Generates a minimap substate from the ogmo level data. show it when they press a button.
+* Shows areas they have been, cheese and checkpoints they've collected
+* M key or Select/Y gamepad button to show
+* able to warp to any checkpoint you've already reached
+* *TODO:*Reveal hidden platforms when they come back from the ending

+## Pause Screes
+* Mute and restart button
+* Show all game controls (keyboard and gamepad)

 # To Do
 * Save progress
 * Tweaks to Top middle area difficulty